You are here

 To treat your joint condition or injury, our joint replacement doctors will exhaust all conservative treatment options, like physical therapy or injections, before recommending surgery.
 Please be assured that if joint replacement surgery is necessary, our surgeons use state-of-the-art technology and the latest advancements in surgical procedures, such as hip replacement, knee replacement, partial knee replacement, shoulder replacement, or reverse total shoulder replacement.

 Our specialists understand that joint pain can alter your daily lifestyle and are dedicated to getting you back to the activities you love.
-To schedule an appointment at one of our four locations in Casper, Douglas, Riverton, or Worland, please call (307) 265-7205 or click on the Appointment Request button.
+To schedule an appointment at one of our locations in Casper, Douglas, Lander, Riverton, or Worland, please call (307) 265-7205 or click on the Appointment Request button.

 Experience Proven Results at Casper Orthopedics